Beginning Amateur Radio

 Ofcom offers three levels of licence: Foundation, Intermediate, and Full.
 You usually take each examination one at a time, but for those who already have experience of radio elsewhere, there is a “Direct to Full” examination available.

 Each licence level grants additional privileges over the previous one.
-The Foundation Licence, though, allows you to begin operating the very moment you receive your licence, with only a few restrictions: limited to 25w power max, some bands must not be used, cannot transmit from abroad, etc.
+The Foundation Licence, though, allows you to begin operating the very moment you receive your licence, with only a few restrictions: limited to 25W power max, some bands must not be used, cannot transmit from abroad, etc.

-Step 1: Obtain your Foundation Licence
+Option 1: Obtain a Foundation Licence

 The Foundation Licence is the entry-level qualification.
-It allows you to use amateur radio with certain restrictions, such as limited transmitting power (25w) and access to specific frequency bands.
-Although Foundation is an entry-level licence, many operators choose to stay with this licence as it can give you everything you need to fully enjoy an amateur radio hobby.
+It allows you to use amateur radio with certain restrictions, such as limited transmitting power (25W) and access to specific frequency bands.
+Although Foundation is an entry-level licence, many operators choose to stay with this licence, as it can give you everything you need to fully enjoy an amateur radio hobby.

 You go about obtaining your licence by:

-• Taking a Training Course: Many amateur radio clubs offer Foundation Licence courses, which cover basic knowledge like how to use a radio, safety procedures, and simple electronics.
+- Taking a Training Course: Many amateur radio clubs offer Foundation Licence courses, which cover basic knowledge like how to use a radio, safety procedures, and simple electronics.

-• These can be completed in a classroom setting or online.
+- These can be completed in a classroom setting or online.

-• A popular (and free) online training course is provided by Essex Ham (link: https://www.essexham.co.uk/amateur-radio-training).
+- A popular (and free) online training course is provided by Essex Ham (link: https://www.essexham.co.uk/amateur-radio-training).
 The course is divided into weekly study modules with videos and written information, followed by a short test after each module to check that you’re understanding the module.

-• Sitting an Examination: After completing your training course, you’ll need to pass a multiple-choice exam.
+- Sitting an Examination: After completing your training course, you’ll need to pass a multiple-choice exam.
 The exam is straightforward, focusing on the material covered in the course.
-The examination is run by the Radio Society of Great Britain (RSGB – https://rsgb.org/), has a cost associated with it, and is usually taken online (you’ll need a computer and video camera as there will be an invigilator watching the exam candidates).
+The examination is run by the Radio Society of Great Britain (RSGB – https://rsgb.org/), has a cost associated with it, and is usually taken online (you’ll need a computer and video camera, as there will be an invigilator watching the exam candidates).

 Once you have passed your Foundation exam, you’ll be issued a call sign—your unique identifier when operating your radio.
 This is issued free of charge for life (or as part of your examination fee, if you want to see it that way).
 You’ll then be free to use amateur radio as you like (within the boundaries outlined in your licence).

-Step 2: Intermediate and Full Licences
+Intermediate and Full Licences

 Although many choose to progress to subsequent licence levels, this is purely optional.
-Many remain with their foundation licence as it gives all the privileges they need to operate on amateur radio.
+Many remain with their foundation licence, as it gives all the privileges they need to operate on amateur radio.

 The Full Licence gives you maximum access to frequencies and transmission power, as well as the ability to operate internationally without restrictions.

-Now that you have your licence, it’s time to invest in your first radio.
 The type of radio you choose first will depend on what you want to begin with in the hobby.

-• Handheld Radios (HTs): These are portable, easy-to-use radios, often the first purchase for beginners.
+- Handheld Radios (HTs): These are portable, easy-to-use radios, often the first purchase for beginners.
 They allow you to operate on VHF and UHF frequencies, which are good for local communication.

-• Base Station Radios: For more powerful setups and long-range communication, a base station setup with a larger antenna and more power is necessary.
+- Base Station Radios: For more powerful setups and long-range communication, a base station setup with a larger antenna and more power is necessary.

-• Second-hand Options: Consider looking for used equipment to save money as you explore the hobby.
+- Second-hand Options: Consider looking for used equipment to save money as you explore the hobby.
 Many online platforms and local clubs offer second-hand radios that are in great condition.

 Join a Radio Club